gftf2011/arch-unit-js/business/projectFiles_inDirectory_shouldNot_dependsOn_check.md

 ## Business Rule Description

-**DESCRIPTION**: All files in the directory must NOT have dependencies that match ANY of the specified patterns.
-The rule passes only when every file in the directory has NO dependencies that match the defined patterns.
+**DESCRIPTION**: Files in the directory must NOT have dependencies that match ANY of the specified patterns.
+The rule passes only when files have NO dependencies matching the defined patterns.

-- It is NOT OK if ANY of the patterns are present in file dependencies
+- It is NOT OK if ANY of the patterns are present
-- It is NOT OK if ALL of the patterns are present in file dependencies
-- It is OK if NONE of the patterns are present in file dependencies
+- It is OK if NONE of the patterns are present

-This rule ensures that files within a specific directory structure avoid dependencies on the specified architectural components or modules.
-It enforces that every file must NOT have any dependencies that match the specified patterns, ensuring architectural isolation and preventing unwanted coupling to restricted dependencies.
+This rule ensures architectural isolation by preventing dependencies on specified components or modules.

-The rule validates that files are properly isolated from specific architectural elements, preventing forbidden dependency relationships and ensuring that components do not have access to restricted resources, utilities, or modules as defined by the architectural patterns.

-**Note**: The `shouldNot.dependsOn` rule is not restricted to project paths only.
-It also validates npm dependencies, allowing you to ensure files do NOT depend on specific external packages (e.g., `['jquery', 'moment']`).
+**Note**: The `shouldNot.dependsOn` rule validates both project paths and npm dependencies (e.g., `['jquery', 'moment']`).

 ## All Possible Scenarios